Mikkel Beckmann: International career

 While at Lyngby, Beckmann was called up for the Denmark U21 national team in August 2004, but did not get to play.

 Having helped Lyngby to the Superliga, Beckmann was called up as a replacement by Denmark national team manager Morten Olsen for a series of unofficial games in January 2008.
 He made an impression, and Olsen included him in the squad later that month, in order to further test Beckmann's international level.
 He made his debut in a February 2008 friendly match 2–1 win against Slovenia, and also played in the subsequent friendly against the Czech Republic, a 1–1 draw.
 He was a part of the Danish squad until June 2008, but did not play any further games.

 In May 2010, he was included in Olsen's preliminary 30-man selection for the 2010 FIFA World Cup, and was subsequently chosen for the final 23-player squad.
 Olsen had been impressed with his form for Randers in the spring season 2010, while the inclusion came as a surprise to Beckmann himself.
 6 December 2011, Beckmann was called up for Denmark's tour of Thailand in January.

-Retirement
+Coaching career

 On 22 November 2015, Beckmann announced on live TV, that he would retire from professional football, because he had too much pain due to several injuries.

-Coaching career

 On 9 January 2019, Beckmann was announced as the new assistant coach of Lyngby BK.

+On 1 March 2024, after just 50 days as head coach, Magne Hoseth was fired and Beckmann took over the position on an interim basis.
+He continued in his role as assistant coach after David Nielsen was appointed two days later.
+On 28 May 2025 Lyngby confirmed, that Beckmann would leave the club.